The Link Between Smoking And Erectile Dysfunction

 Beyond Erectile Function

-Better Overall Health: Quitting, of course, lowers the risk factors for respiratory illness like COPD and emphysema.
-Improved lung function increases resistance to diseases and often is accompanied by reduced illness and increased energy levels.
+Better Health: Of course, quitting lowers the risk factors for respiratory disease such as COPD and emphysema.
+Lung health improves resistance to disease and is usually accompanied by less disease and better energy levels.

-Better quality of life: Besides the effects on physical health by quitting smoking, mental and emotional quality of life may be drastically affected.
-Many ex-smokers have reported a decrease in levels of anxiety and stress since they feel in control over their patterns of behavior and are experiencing positive results associated with this new state of being smoke-free.
+Higher quality of life: Besides physical well-being, mental and emotional life may also be undermined by quitting smoking.
+Many of these former smokers reported lower levels of anxiety and stress because they feel in control of their behaviour patterns and are experiencing positive outcomes as a result of becoming smoke-free.

 Quit Process